0xMurage/sqlQueryuilder/Readme.md

 "murage/sqlddl" : "^1.0.0"

-This library is dependent on [PHP dotenv](https://github.com/vlucas/phpdotenv) and requires .env file at root of the project.
+This library is dependent on [PHP dotenv](https://github.com/vlucas/phpdotenv) and requires .env file at root of the project (env file does not have file name only extension .env; an example is provided).
 To get started include the following ENV variables to be able to get started (change as per your database connection)
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1